yopiemaker/atmega328p-boost-converter-sync/README.md

 2. Open the `.ino` file in the Arduino IDE.
 3. Upload to your ATmega328P board.
 4. Follow the schematic provided in the blog post above.

+- Schematic: Included in this repository as an image/PDF file.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.